ryjen/ryjen.github.io/content/post/schemaless-database-search.md

 **Garden** as is is called, is currently an experimental extension that makes it easier to perform basic CRUD using schemaless JSON on postgres (in theory any JSON extended database).

-I have plans for a hash based mobile synchronization piece based on my experience with the same in SQLite.
+I have plans for a hash based mobile synchronization piece based on my experience with the same in SQLite (might change to [storage api](https://developers.google.com/web/fundamentals/instant-and-offline/web-storage/cache-api) or [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) with [progressive web apps](https://en.wikipedia.org/wiki/Progressive_web_application))

+### Onward and Upwards

 The reasoning is frankly, because I am a hugely egoic when it comes to tech and think I can do something more lightweight or better.

-Anyway, do not quit your day job, as they say in the music industry!
+As they say in the music industry: "do not quit your day job!"